 On 28 Nov 1782, John Helm and George May surveyed 400 acres for Thomas Philips.
 As best as we can tell, this survey would be located around the Brooks exit of I-65 today.
-He then sold the tract to Joseph Brooks. [link]
+He then sold the tract to Joseph Brooks. [link] This survey was #1 on the 1811 plat drawing by James Shanks, Bullitt County Surveyor, which is described on another page.

 Shown below are images of the original survey and deed.
 The main text of the survey is transcribed beneath it.
 A Google map showing the suspected location of this survey is available on another page here.